isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-salt-kill-fleas.markdown

 - As you are probably well aware, a most flea infestation can be found on your pet, so it is highly relevant to treat them with salt.
 To have the most success from the salt treatment, you should give you pet a salt bath.
 - This can be achieved by mixing salt and water (one part salt to ten parts water) in a suitable container such as a basin or bathtub.
 You can then bathe your pet in the water paying particular attention to areas where the fleas are most dense, for example, behind the ears.
-After the salt bath, you can then brush your pet and allow the salt to take action.
-Read Also:
+After the salt bath, you can then brush your pet and allow the salt to take action.Â Read Also:
 [Do Fleas Stay On Humans?](https://pestpolicy.com/do-fleas-stay-on-humans/) Some great tips to ensure that your salt treatment works to an optimum level are as follows;
 - Using a highly refined salt will work much better than salt, which has not been ground down.